adimadd9/adimadd9/README.md

 # Hello!
 I'm Denis

 Welcome to my GitHub profile!
-I am a **third-year student** in **Information Technologies**, with a passion for software development, game design, and applying artificial intelligence in various fields.
+I am a **third-year student** in **Information Technologies** from **Moldova**, with a passion for software development, game design, and applying artificial intelligence in various fields.

 ## About Me